archlinux/archinstall/README.md

     # archinstall --config <path to user config file or URL> --disk-layout <path to disk layout config file or URL> --creds <path to user credentials config file or URL>

-# Help?

-Submit an issue here on GitHub, or submit a post in the discord help channel.<br>
-When doing so, attach the `/var/log/archinstall/install.log` to the issue ticket.
-This helps us help you!

-# Mission Statement

-Archinstall promises to ship a [guided installer](https://github.com/archlinux/archinstall/blob/master/examples/guided.py) that follows the [Arch Principles](https://wiki.archlinux.org/index.php/Arch_Linux#Principles) as well as a library to manage services, packages and other Arch Linux aspects.

-The guided installer will provide user-friendly options along the way, but the keyword here is options, they are optional and will never be forced upon anyone.
-The guided installer itself is also optional to use if so desired and not forced upon anyone.

----

-Archinstall has one fundamental function which is to be a flexible library to manage services, packages and other aspects inside the installed system.
-This library is in turn used by the provided guided installer but is also for anyone who wants to script their own installations.

-Therefore, Archinstall will try its best to not introduce any breaking changes except for major releases which may break backwards compatibility after notifying about such changes.

 # Available Languages

 Archinstall is available in different languages which have been contributed and are maintained by the community.